 Here are eight things that you want to copy from Finnish homes.
 Once you get used to these features, you simply would not live without them!

 #2 Duvet cover

 In Finland, we use a bag type of a duvet cover.
-In this pic, you can see the actual duvet from the open corner of the cover.
+The duvet cover bag opens from the open corner of the cover.
 So comfortable and easy!

 We cannot understand the impracticality of an extra bed sheet covered with a heavy blanket on top.
 Am I the only one who wakes up either having only the thin bed sheet on me or the heavy, coarse blanket?

 By the way, Finns also see nightmares about sealed-tight, tucked beds.

 #3 Filter coffee

 Almost all Finnish homes have a filter coffee machine.
-That’s the best coffee in the world – a bit watery self-made cup of joe.
+That’s the best coffee in the world – a bit watery, self-made, cup of joe.